-In the second part of this series, we explored how our evolution favored species that made strong and wide interdependent networks.
+In a previous article, we explored how our evolution favored species that made strong and wide interdependent networks.
 We discussed how brain was at the driver’s seat for developing, utilizing and expanding such networks.
 Indeed, brain proved to be the best weapon that any species can have in this continuous battle of evolutionary survival.
 Better the brain in its capacity to connect with other members of the species, better is the ability of that species to survive.

 While we acknowledge the superiority of our brain, we have always lamented about how weak our eyes, ears, nose, muscles and other organs are when compared to other animals around us.

 In this part, we will challenge that notion!

 We discussed in the one of the previous articles a concept called “evolutionary budget”.
 In that we saw how the metaphorical “sculpture” of evolution always has similar budget for each species.
 So, an upgrade in one attribute means compromising in something else.
 For example, a bird might have powerful wings.
 But that comes at the cost of sacrificing athletic legs that a horse may have.
 Similarly, a tiger has razor sharp claws and dagger like teeth- but he doesn’t have gills and can’t swim underwater like a fish.
 This concept of “evolutionary budget” is of course just a framework to imagine how evolution works.
 On deeper look, this concept emanates from the fact that life is an efficient ecosystem.
 What’s needed becomes powerful and what’s not needed dies down.
 So, if a bird is going to mostly fly and not run to sustain its life, it’s really not worth an “evolutionary investment” to be wasted in evolving strong athletic legs.
 It rather makes more sense to spend the “budget” in making efficient wings.
 Similarly, there is no point wasting this budget developing gills for a tiger if he is not going to spend his life in water.